CDTDigital/chhs-prototype/README.md

 #Pre-Qualified Vendor Pool for Digital Services – Agile Development (PQVP DS-AD) Prototype

+#Prototype

 ##Prototype URL
 http://adpq.ifgcloud.com

 ##Product Information
-* Developed by: The iFish Group, Inc. (IFG)
+Developed by: The iFish Group, Inc. (IFG)
-* Developed for: California Department of Technology Statewide Technology Procurement
-* Project Name: Pre-Qualified Vendor Pool for Digital Services – Agile Development (PQVP DS-AD)
-* Contract ID: RFI # CDT_ADPQ_0117
+Developed for: California Department of Technology Statewide Technology Procurement Project Name: Pre-Qualified Vendor Pool for Digital Services – Agile Development (PQVP DS-AD) Contract ID: RFI # CDT_ADPQ_0117

 ##Testing Notes
 A walk-through of the prototype has been recorded and posted <here> which demonstrates the use of the system.